-- asm(".global use_smaller_memcpy\n\t") selects a smaller, but slower, version of memcpy(). - setvbuf() and setbuf() always fail because all streams are unbuffered. - feof() and ferror() always return 0 because the error and EOF indicators are not supported. - Microlib has no support in AArch64 state.
+- asm(".global use_smaller_memcpy\n\t") selects a smaller, but slower, version of memcpy(). - setvbuf() and setbuf() always fail because all streams are unbuffered. - feof() and ferror() always return 0 because the error and EOF indicators are not supported. - Microlib has no support in AArch64 state. - When compiling a program that uses the microlib character classification functions in ctype.h, if the variable to classify does not represent an ASCII character, the behavior of these functions is undefined.

-- 2.1 About microlib on page 2-95. - 2.3 Library heap usage requirements of microlib on page 2-98. - 2.4 ISO C features missing from microlib on page 2-99. - 2.5 Building an application with microlib on page 2-101. - 2.7 Entering and exiting programs linked with microlib on page 2-103. - 2.6 Configuring the stack and heap for use with microlib on page 2-102.
+- 2.1 About microlib on page 2-106 - 2.3 Library heap usage requirements of microlib on page 2-109 - 2.4 ISO C features missing from microlib on page 2-110 - 2.5 Building an application with microlib on page 2-112 - 2.7 Entering and exiting programs linked with microlib on page 2-114 - 2.6 Configuring the stack and heap for use with microlib on page 2-113